WINRARisyou/SMC-Desktop-Mod-Manager/Example Mods/README.md

 - **Version**: The version of your mod.
 - **Name**: The name of your mod.
 - **GameVersion**: The version of the game your mod is compatible with.
 - **AssetsFolder**: The folder where your mod's assets are stored.
-It can be anything ("assets/SMC", "assets/files", "files", just make sure that it is defined in this field)
+It can be anything ("assets/SMC", "assets/files", "files"), just make sure that it is defined in this field)
 - **Description**: A brief description of what your mod does.
 ### Example:
 ```json